Identification, mass and age of primary red clump stars from spectral features derived with the LAMOST DR7: Data and Method

 \subsection{Data}

-The LAMOST telescope \citep{cui2012large} has released the seventh data release (DR7) in 2021, including more than 10 million stellar spectra of its Galactic Survey \citep{deng2012,zhao2012}.
+The LAMOST telescope \citep{cui2012large} has released the seventh data release (DR7) in 2021, including more than 10 million stellar spectra of its Galactic Survey \citep{deng2012,zhao2012,liu2015preface}.
 In this work, the labels of effective temperature $T \rm _{eff}$, surface gravity log $g$ and metallicity [Fe/H] we used are directly from the LAMOST released catalog which is derived by the LAMOST Stellar Parameter pipeline (LASP)\citep{wu2011automatic,luo2015first}.
-We select the stars from LAMOST DR7 with specific interval of log $g$, $T \rm _{eff}$ and [Fe/H], remove the regions where RC is not possible.
+We select the stars from LAMOST DR7 with specific interval of log $g$, $T \rm _{eff}$ and [Fe/H], to widely cover the RC region..
 Finally, we obtain 819,657 stars with signal-to-noise ratio (SNR) higher than 10.

 The wavelength range of LAMOST low-resolution spectra are from 3690 to 9100\AA\, and the resolution power is $R \sim 1800$ at the wavelength of 5500\AA.
 Each spectrum is rebinned with a 1\AA~step onto the wavelength range from 3800\AA\ to 9000\AA~using a cubic non-linear interpolator, and is scaled to eliminate scale differences among the raw spectra as below.